-convicted or acquitted not to be tried again for same offence
+Person once convicted or acquitted not to be tried again for same offence.

-(2) A person acquitted or convicted of any offence may be afterwards tried for any distinct offence for which a separate charge might have been made against him on the former trial under subsection (1) of section 166.

-(3) A person convicted of any offence constituted by any act causing consequences which, together with such act, constituted a different offence from that of which he was convicted, may be afterwards tried for such last-mentioned offence, if the consequences had not happened or were not known to the Court to have happened at the time when he was convicted.

-(4) A person acquitted or convicted of any offence constituted by any acts may, notwithstanding such acquittal or conviction, be subsequently charged with and tried for any other offence constituted by the same acts which he may have committed, if the Court by which he was first tried was not competent to try the offence with which he is subsequently charged.

-(5) The dismissal of a complaint, or the discharge of the accused, is not an acquittal for the purposes of this section.
+- 269. (1) A person who has been tried by a Court of competent jurisdiction for an offence and convicted or acquitted of such offence shall, while such conviction or acquittal remains in force, not be liable to be tried again for the same offence nor on the same facts for any other offence for which a different charge from the one made against him might have been made under section 167 or for which he might have been convicted under section 168. - (2) A person acquitted or convicted of any offence may be afterwards tried for any distinct offence for which a separate charge might have been made against him on the former trial under subsection (1) of section 166. - (3) A person convicted of any offence constituted by any act causing consequences which, together with such act, constituted a different offence from that of which he was convicted, may be afterwards tried for such last-mentioned offence, if the consequences had not happened or were not known to the Court to have happened at the time when he was convicted. - (4) A person acquitted or convicted of any offence constituted by any acts may, notwithstanding such acquittal or conviction, be subsequently charged with and tried for any other offence constituted by the same acts which he may have committed, if the Court by which he was first tried was not competent to try the offence with which he is subsequently charged. - (5) The dismissal of a complaint, or the discharge of the accused, is not an acquittal for the purposes of this section.

-(a) A. is tried upon a charge of theft as a servant, and acquitted.
-He cannot afterwards, while the acquittal remains in force, be charged upon the same facts with theft as a servant, or with theft simply, or with criminal breach of trust.

-(b) A. is tried upon a charge of murder and acquitted.
-There is no charge of robbery but it appears from the facts that A. committed robbery at the time when the murder was committed; he may afterwards be charged with and tried for robbery.

-(c) A. is tried for causing grievous hurt, and convicted.
+- (a) A is tried upon a charge of theft as a servant, and acquitted.
+He cannot afterwards, while the acquittal remains in force, be charged upon the same facts with theft as a servant, or with theft simply, or with criminal breach of trust. - (b) A is tried upon a charge of murder and acquitted.
+There is no charge of robbery but it appears from the facts that A committed robbery at the time when the murder was committed; he may afterwards be charged with and tried for robbery. - (c) A is tried for causing grievous hurt, and convicted.
 The person injured afterwards dies.
-A. may be tried again for culpable homicide.

-(d) A. is tried and convicted of the culpable homicide of B. A. may not afterwards be tried on the same facts for the murder of B.

-(e) A. is charged and convicted of voluntarily causing hurt to B. A. may not afterwards be tried for voluntarily causing grievous hurt to B. on the same facts unless the case comes within subsection (3) of this section.
+A may be tried again for culpable homicide. - (d) A is tried and convicted of the culpable homicide of B. A may not afterwards be tried on the same facts for the murder of B. - (e) A is charged and convicted of voluntarily causing hurt to B. A may not afterwards be tried for voluntarily causing grievous hurt to B on the same facts unless the case comes within subsection (3) of this section.

+Plea of previous acquittal or conviction.

-270. (1) The plea of a previous acquittal or conviction Plea of may be pleaded either orally or in writing, and may be in the following form or to the following effect -
+270. (1) The plea of a previous acquittal or conviction may be pleaded either orally or in writing, and may be in the following form or to the following effect -